amdigital-co-uk/docs-playbook/README.md

 Specific details of tools and how to use them can be found throughout the various guides within this section.

 ## Contributing

+A full guide on how to contribute to the Playbook can be found in the [Knowledgebase](https://knowledgebase.platformdev.amdigital.co.uk/Knowledgebase-User-Guide/)

 You can make small changes within GitHub, and will be able to view basic markdown rendering when you do.
 This will include all of MKDocs or Material for MKDocs rendering.

 Whilst this can be useful for basic content updates (e.g. single paragraph updates), it is critical when making larger or more complex changes (e.g. multiple page changes, styling or configuration updates) that you are able to properly validate your work before you create a pull request.

-A full guide on how to contribute to the Playbook can be found in the [Knowledgebase](https://knowledgebase.platformdev.amdigital.co.uk/Knowledgebase-User-Guide/)
+!!! note "Ownership"

+    When you create, review, or modify a document, **you are responsible** for ensuring that it is _well written_ and has been _peer reviewed_, and that _review date is set_.

 ### Local Running